sstewart2012/peticodiac/README.md

 make
 ```

-To build the project with CUDA support, pass in the CUDA flag.
+To build the project without CUDA support, pass in the CUDA flag.
 ```
-cmake .. -DCUDA=ON
+cmake .. -DCUDA=OFF
 make
 ```